raushan-yadav/SER_Division_Scheduling_and_optimization_using_OR_Model/README.md

 ---

 ## Data Source
-All parameters are derived from:
-- **Working Time Table (WTT)** of Chakradharpur Division
-- Sectional running times
-- Minimum dwell times
-- Junction headways
+The dataset is extracted from the Working Time Table (WTT) of the Chakradharpur Division (SER).
+To ensure tractability and clarity, a representative freight-dominated corridor is modeled as a pilot network.
+Section running times, dwell times, and headways are directly aligned with WTT specifications.

 ---